Archive for October, 2006

 Monday, October 30th, 2006

 Some astute readers may have noticed the new Disclosure Policy link on the sidebar.
 This was created using the Disclosure Policy Generator and is an attempt to make it obvious what motivates the posts on this blog.
-I am confident that this was created by people who are not happy with the model that PayPerPost.com has come up with to pay bloggers, but I see no harm in a disclosure policy so long as it is honest.
+I am confident that this was created by people who are not happy with the model that PayPerPost.com has come up with to pay bloggers, drugs but I see no harm in a disclosure policy so long as it is honest.
 Click on the link above if you would like to generate your own disclosure policy.
 I did.

 Arch Linux, Old Laptops, Overpriced Cords, and RAM